Pusplatasingh/my-projects/gym-management/README.md

 2. View total members, new sign-ups for the month, pending payments, and monthly revenue on the dashboard.
 3. Process payments by selecting a member's email and entering payment amounts.
 4. Visualize data through charts that dynamically update based on your inputs.

+## AI Assistance
+During the development of this project, I utilized AI assistance for various tasks, including generating code snippets, improving logic, and offering suggestions for best practices.
+This support helped me enhance both my productivity and the quality of the final product.

 ## Contribution
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.